 After legal and financial challenges, they found support

 Many Veterans transition back to civilian life with few, if any, problems.
-Others may find the change difficult and may even get into legal trouble related to a variety of issues including anger or drug and alcohol use.
+Others may find the change difficult and may even get into financial trouble related to a variety of issues including anger knowavet.org/angry-and-irritable or drug http://www.knowavet.org/drugs/ and alcohol http://www.knowavet.org/alcohol/ use.
 For the Veterans in this video, these experiences provided an opportunity to improve.
 VA support was part of the solution.

 What should I know about financial or legal issues?